MF-Billings/vimrc/README.md

 # vimrc
-An up to date version of my vimrc file
+An up to date version of my vimrc file.
+This is used to make vim - gvim in particular - more user friendly by enabling or adding features not present my default, like line numbers, syntax highlighting, and a much prettier font!

 ## Where to save the file